-6.1 All accounts data held on the accounting software system is automatically backed up via the Cambridgeshire County Council, School's Central Hosting System.
-In principle, the Accounting Officer is responsible for ensuring that there are effective back up procedures for the system.
-Management Accounts and Other Financial Data should also be stored in files that are covered by the Central Hosting back-up procedures.
-In the event that files are stored on the Academy Server (which is the day to day responsibility of the academy Administration) these should be backed up daily on a removable medium and the copies stored in a secure place, preferably in a fireproof container.
-Back-up copies should be taken off site at least on a weekly basis.

-6.2 The Accounting Office should prepare a disaster recovery plan in the event of loss of accounting facilities or financial data.
+- All accounts data is held on cloud based accounting software system and is backed-up by the system's provider.
+In principle, the Accounting Officer is responsible for ensuring that there are effective back up procedures for the system. - The Management Account and Other Financial Data and analysis are held on cloud based Teams software and is covered by group back-up protocols.
+Financial data is also held on Microsoft One Drive and is also subject to proprietary back-up procedures. - The finance office should prepare a disaster recovery plan in the event of loss of accounting facilities or financial data.
 This should link in with the annual assessment made by trustees of the major risks to which the academy is exposed and the systems that have been put in place to mitigate those risks.